slothtae/playing_with_pico/Blink/README.md

 # Blinking onboard led program
 This program is referenced from the book <a href="https://cdn-learn.adafruit.com/downloads/pdf/getting-started-with-raspberry-pi-pico-circuitpython.pdf?timestamp=1620201933">Getting started with Raspberry Pi Pico and Circuit Python</a> .</br>
-The raspberry pi pico has a surface mounted led on the board and can be controled as a GPIO.
-I made a program to make the led blink in circuit python check it out.
+The raspberry pi pico has a surface mounted led on the board and can be controled as a GPIO.</br>The program can make the on board led blink, check it out.
+Hope the setup is done then follow the steps for the new program.
 <h4>Steps to check the program:</h4>
 <ul>
 <li>Connect the pico to your host machine.</li>